zengm-games/zengm/README.md

 -------------

 Do you like this game?
 Or, do you at least like the idea of what this game could one day be?
 Then PLEASE HELP US!
-See README_DEV for more info.
+See the HACKING file for more info.

 License